 It would be a bolt from the blue when visiting the best markets in Hanoi Vietnam.
 Because, food, instead of being presented in big supermarkets as Western countries, is sold in small vendors around markets, but the freshness is undeniably outstanding.
 It is not hard to find “meat” when they are still “alive” here.

-The most popular markets are Dong Xuan market, Hang Da market, Old Quarter Night market, or smaller local markets as well as sidewalk vendors.
+The most popular markets are Dong Xuan market, Hang Da market, Hanoi night market, or smaller local markets as well as sidewalk vendors.
 You can also visit the Hanoi flea market at which there is a variety of second-hand goods & clothes at cheap prices, which can bring various experiences to tourists.

-Strolling on the streets, you can find plenty of Hanoi wet markets. street markets or fruit markets.
+Strolling on the streets in all districts of the city, you can find plenty of Hanoi wet markets. street markets or fruit markets.
 In the early morning or late afternoon, along the small streets in the crowded urban areas, there are small markets selling meat, fish, seafood, vegetables, and fruits for people living around.

 Not long ago, there was a Hanoi train market.
 Accompanied with Railway café, this market became a unique attraction tempting a lot of tourists’ curiosity.
-However, to keep the safety of people around this railway area, Hanoi authorities did close the market and cafe shops.
+However, to keep the safety of people around this railway area, the local authorities did close the market and cafe shops along the Hanoi train street.

 I - Top 5 best markets in Hanoi Vietnam